 1. Subject to extensive regulation

-a) As a Japanese insurance company, we are subject to extensive oversight, including comprehensive regulation by the Financial Services Agency of Japan, or the FSA, under the Insurance Business Act and related regulations.
+a) As a Japanese insurance company and small amount and short term insurance business, we are subject to extensive oversight, including comprehensive regulation by the Financial Services Agency of Japan, or the FSA, under the Insurance Business Act and related regulations.
 The primary purpose of the Insurance Business Act and its related regulations is to protect policyholders, not debt holders or shareholders.
 The Insurance Business Act places restrictions on the types of businesses that we may engage in, imposes limits on the types of investments that we may make and requires us to maintain specified reserves and a minimum solvency margin ratio.
 The Insurance Business Act also gives the FSA broad regulatory powers over our business, including the authority to revoke operating licenses, suspend operations, request information and conduct rigorous on-site inspections of books and records.
-In addition, we generally must receive prior FSA authorization for the sale of new insurance products and changes in the pricing terms of our products.
+In addition, the Prime Minister may revoke the license of an insurance company in the event of violation of the Insurance Business Act or other particularly important acts, etc. The Prime Minister may also revoke the license of an insurance company in cases where the financial condition of the insurance company has deteriorated so significantly that it is deemed inappropriate from the standpoint of protecting policyholders, etc., to continue the insurance business.
+Thus, if the licenses of the Group's insurance companies or small amount and short term insurance providers were to be revoked by the supervisory authorities, such companies would not be able to continue their business activities, which could have a significant adverse effect on the Group's business performance.

 b) Currently, we are required to maintain a solvency margin ratio, which is a measure of capital adequacy, of 200% or above, on both a consolidated basis and non-consolidated basis.
 If we fail to maintain an appropriate solvency margin ratio or other indicators of financial soundness, the FSA could require us to take a variety of corrective actions.

-In October 2022, the FATF (*5) designated Myanmar as a "High-Risk Jurisdictions subject to a Call for Action" and requested FATF member countries, including Japan, to apply enhanced client controls.
-We will continue to closely monitor movements, as there are potential risks of delays in the execution of financial transactions, particularly those related to Myanmar, as a result of stricter confirmation procedures at each financial institution.
+In October 2022, the FATF (*6) listed Myanmar as a "high-risk country/region subject to a request for action (so-called black list)" and requested FATF member countries, including Japan, and others to apply enhanced customer management.
+We will continue to closely monitor trends, as stricter confirmation procedures at financial institutions may result in risks such as delays in the execution of financial transactions, particularly those related to Myanmar.

 The Financial Action Task Force, a multilateral framework in response to the Economic Declaration in the Arch Summit in 1989 to formulate and implement international standards for preventing money launderings.
 In order to identify countries and regions that do not fully comply with international standards and to monitor the status of improvement, the "High-Risk Jurisdictions subject to a Call for Action" and other documents are published.